MillaniaSameh/React-The-Complete-Guide/README.md

 - Prop drilling = passing shared data through multiple components layers even tho most components don't directly need that data (just pass it on to the child component).
 - Component composition = one way to solve prop drilling, the middle component act as a wrapper.
 - Don't do side effects (async code) inside reducers.
+- Thunk: is a function that delays an action until later.